Associahedra via spines: Spines and flips

 where the intersection runs over the diagonals~$\delta_\Out$ corresponding to the outgoing arcs of~$\spine{W}$ at~$\nod{C}$ and the union runs over the diagonals~$\delta_\In$ corresponding to the incoming arcs of~$\spine{W}$ at~$\nod{C}$. \end{proposition}

-\begin{exm}{2}{Loday's associahedron, continued} If~$W$ is a dissection of Loday's polygon~$\ver{P}\loday$, then the spine~$\spine{W}$ is isomorphic to the Hasse diagram of the poset formed by all diagonals of~$W$, ordered by inclusion of the sets~$\Bel(\delta)$.
+\begin{exm}{2}{Loday's associahedron, continued} If~$W$ is a dissection of Loday's polygon~$\ver{P}\loday$, then the spine~$\spine{W}$ is isomorphic to the Hasse diagram of the poset formed by all diagonals of~$W$, where~$\delta < \delta'$ if~$\delta$ is below~$\delta'$.
 However, this coincidence only happens for Loday's polygon~$\ver{P}\loday$ (and for its reflection with respect to the horizontal axis): in general, the spine differs from its directed line graph. \end{exm}